 At the beginning of the pandemic reliable testing was quickly identified as a key component in our effort to control the spread of the virus.
 UKAS has been part of that effort, working with government to provide advice on quality assurance and accreditation of laboratories performing COVID-19 testing including laboratories that have been supporting the national testing provision (NHS Test and Trace) and private providers of sampling and testing.
 This work continues as the pandemic, and resulting restrictions and requirements continue to evolve.

-The sampling and testing provided by private providers quickly became a vital part of the testing provision, where testing being performed for general population i.e. work-based testing, was required as well as testing prior to and following travel to or from England.
+The sampling and testing provided by private providers quickly became a vital part of the testing provision.
 Accreditation was recognised as playing a vital role in assuring the quality of the sampling and testing services offered.
-To support this work UKAS has worked with the Department for Health and Social Care (DHSC) to develop a 3-staged accreditation process for private providers of COVID-19 sampling and testing consisting of a self-declaration – stage 1, key area assessment – stage 2 and then a full assessment of activities – stage 3.
+To support this work UKAS has worked with the Department for Health and Social Care (DHSC) to develop a 3-staged accreditation process for private providers of COVID-19 sampling and testing consisting of a self-declaration – stage 1, (as of May 2022 LFT providers of self-testing kits, are no longer required to complete a self-declaration) key area assessment – stage 2 and then a full assessment of activities – stage 3.
 The self-declaration is reviewed by UKAS to ensure standards are being met.
 UKAS does not conduct any monitoring of those organisations who only ‘sell’ the testing service and do not perform sampling and/or testing.

-This process has been developed to assist providers gain some early recognition by DHSC while they were progressing towards accreditation within the timescales required by the regulations established for England for ‘Testing to Release for International Travel’, Day 2 and 8 testing, and for any providers of private COVID-19 testing requiring accreditation for their services.
+This process has been developed to assist providers gain some early recognition by DHSC while they were progressing towards accreditation within the timescales required by the regulations and for any providers of private COVID-19 testing requiring accreditation for their services.
 Bespoke support for private providers was also produced via a number of eLearning modules which take the reader through the entire process as well as weekly drop-in webinar sessions led by accreditation specialists throughout the spring and summer of 2021 where any and all questions were addressed.

-To date, UKAS has received over 500 applications/extensions to scope requests and has accredited over 50 public sector laboratories and over 200 private providers of COVID-19 sampling and/or testing.
+To date, UKAS has accredited over 50 public sector laboratories and over 500 private providers of COVID-19 sampling and/or testing.
 It is recognised that many laboratories do not sell the tests directly to the consumer and that tests are provided through intermediaries that interact with and sell directly to the public.
 The regulations that apply to private providers of covid-19 tests in England require that all organisations selling private Covid-19 testing kits/services (to be used at home or for self-swabbing) must make a declaration to the Department of Health that they comply with certain minimum standards.
 The details of the organisations which have made this declaration are published on gov.uk (unless the provider has opted out of appearing on the public lists).
 The legislation allows that organisations may take up to 8 months to achieve accreditation.

 Government holds overall authority over which organisations are listed on gov.uk.
 DHSC utilise information gathered from a variety of sources, including information about the status of UKAS application stage and accreditation to maintain the information up to date.
 Please note that not all organisations on the gov.uk listed are yet accredited and may not be required to be accredited (i.e. whether it only sells tests or carries out sampling and/or testing) or the status of accreditation of the organisation or its chosen subcontractor(s).
 However, details of all UKAS accredited services can be found on www.ukas.com